Robiyaxon/todo-list/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for considering contributing to this project!
-Please follow these guidelines to contribute effectively.
+Please follow these guidelines to contribute effectively./